 Tom has served as national CMBS and REMIC counsel to numerous servicers and special servicers.
 He has testified as an expert witness in federal court and bankruptcy court in the areas of U.S. and international capital markets, REMIC matters, and call protection in U.S. Capital Markets loans.

-Tom was recognized by The Best Lawyers in America® in 2022 and the 14 years immediately preceding in the areas of Banking and Finance, Real Estate, Securities/Capital Markets and Securitization and Structured Finance Law.
+Tom was recognized by The Best Lawyers in America® in 2023 and the 15 years immediately preceding in the areas of Banking and Finance, Real Estate, Securities/Capital Markets, and Securitization and Structured Finance Law.
 He was also named a 2012 "Atlanta Lawyer of the Year" in the area of Securitization and Structured Finance Law by The Best Lawyers in America®.
 Tom was named a 2009 and 2010 Georgia "Super Lawyer" in the area of Securities & Corporate Finance by Super Lawyers magazine.

 REMIC counsel to noteholders on $2 billion plus multi-property loans.